China ferrous futures slip on oversupply concerns

-BEIJING, Dec 28 (Reuters) - Chinese ferrous futures fell on Tuesday with raw material prices opening more than 3% lower and steel products also declining on worries over a supply glut due to a likely production recovery.
+BEIJING, Dec 28 (Reuters) - Chinese ferrous futures fell on Tuesday with raw material prices closing more than 3% lower, while steel rebar and hot rolled coils also declined on worries about oversupply as mills resume production in the coming months.

 The market was concerned that a recovery in consumption may not match a quick resumption of steel production, CITIC Futures analysts wrote in a note, after authorities quelled rumours of any impending massive shutdown of industrial firms in the northern part of the country.

-The government also recently reiterated to promote healthy development of the property market, reinforcing its stance that "housing is for living, not for speculation", raising concerns on medium- to long- term demand for industrial metals.
+The government also recently reiterated it would promote healthy development of the property market, reinforcing its stance that "housing is for living, not for speculation", raising concerns on medium- to long- term demand for industrial metals.

 Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62 fell $1 to $126.5 a tonne on Monday, according to SteelHome consultancy.

-Hot rolled coils SHHCcv1 on the Shanghai bourse, used in the manufacturing sector, dipped 0.5% to 4,455 yuan a tonne.
+Hot rolled coils SHHCcv1 on the Shanghai bourse, used in the manufacturing sector, ended down 0.8% at 4,442 yuan a tonne.

-Shanghai stainless steel futures SHSScv1 inched down 0.1% to 16,830 yuan per tonne.
+Shanghai stainless steel futures SHSScv1 inched 0.3% higher to 16,905 yuan per tonne.

 (Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Vinay Dwivedi)